kabads/kabads.github.io/content/tech/2015-10-31-how-and-why-2-factor-authentication.md

 url: /2015/10/31/how-and-why-2-factor-authentication/
 ---

 [Two factor authentication](https://en.wikipedia.org/wiki/Two-factor_authentication) provides another layer of security to any sign in for services you use.
-By enabling 2 factor authentication, you are using another layer of security when signing in.
-However, this extra layer of security is a physical one, not necessarily digital.
+By enabling 2 factor authentication, you are using another layer of security when signing in. <!--more-->However, this extra layer of security is a physical one, not necessarily digital.
 The 2 factor authentication requires a particular object which cannot be replicated.
 This can be the form of a USB key or a mobile phone.
 Banks have used this before with card readers which produce a particular code.
 Without the card reader and card you cannot produce a code.

 {{< rawhtml >}}